mincong-h/finance-toolkit/README.md

 ## Install

-Ensure module `tx` is ready to be used:
+Ensure module `finance-tookit` is ready to be used:

 ```sh
 # clone the project